Flint Creek Home of my son's, Keith Grench, Champion line (English) Bulldogs.

 They both slept with him.
 Roxie on his pillow kicking him in the head from the time she was a tiny puppy, and Tate sprawled out trying to hog the whole bed.
 Tate sadly passed away in early 2016 when he suddenly developed heart failure.

 When Art and I brought home our first breeding French Bulldogs he begged to have one.
 Where he lived he had 2 dogs when only one was allowed, yet somehow he managed to bring home a third.
 A friend of his, Aryne loved Roxie and kept "borrowing" her and constantly spoiling her.
 Roxie loved it there.
-Keith was already concerned about the number of dogs he had so let her stay over there a lot knowing Roxie adored Aryne, and Aryne needed a doggie friend badly.
+Keith was already concerned about the number of dogs he had so let her stay over there a lot knowing Roxie adored Aryne, and Aryne needed a doggie friend.
 A win, win situation.
+Aryne still has Roxie been a few years now.

 He loves German Shepherds, the breed that I raised when he was a small child.
 I had strongly discouraged breeding German Shepherds, which he really wanted to do, as it is too hard to find wonderful, permanent homes for the puppies.
 So many end up in rescue.
 They are a terrific dog, but they are not for everyone!
 They require a stable, constant person, who is around a lot to call the shots.